x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-550-5-7-1-in-exchange-online.md

 ## Why did I get this bounce message?

-Typically, this error indicates a security setting in your organization is preventing your message from reaching the recipient.
+Typically, this error indicates a security setting in your organization or the recipient's organization is preventing your message from reaching the recipient.
 For example:

 - You don't have permission to send to the recipient.